vmware/terraform-provider-avi/website/docs/r/avi_albservicesfileupload.html.markdown

 The following arguments are supported:

 * `file_path` - (Required) Stores output file path, for upload to aws s3.
 Field introduced in 18.2.6.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - (Required) Field introduced in 18.2.6.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `case_id` - (Optional) Salesforce alphanumeric caseid to attach uploaded file to.
 Field introduced in 18.2.6.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `s3_directory` - (Optional) Custom aws s3 directory path to upload file.
 Field introduced in 18.2.6.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Field introduced in 18.2.6.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts